State of privacy: a deep dive into U.S. data protection laws2020年 10月 22日

 And because so many of the world's tech titans have their headquarters and major offices in California -- Facebook, Apple, Netflix, Google, Uber, Twitter, and many more -- a law promulgated there is likely to have an outsize impact on the industry, just as financial regulations and enforcement activities in New York have national and global implications for that industry.

 For example, Google has published guidance around CCPA for businesses using its software: "[Businesses] should work with their legal advisors to determine whether and how they should comply with CCPA.
 This includes making a decision about whether to place a "Do Not Sell My Personal Information" link on their site or in their app and whether to enable restricted data processing in the Google products they plan to use."
 It seems likely that many businesses, wary of falling afoul of CCPA, will implement its regulations such that they encompass all users, whether in California or not.

-How other states are beginning to follow California with stronger data privacy laws
+How other states are following California with stronger data privacy laws

-CCPA is by far the most well-known privacy law in the U.S. -- but it's not the only story.
+CCPA and "Prop 24" are by far the most well-known privacy initiatives in the U.S. -- but they're not the only story.
 Other states, from the Atlantic coast to the Pacific Ocean, have begun to advance their own privacy laws.
 These naturally have some overlap with CCPA, but their provisions are specific to their respective states and they contain important points of divergence both from the California law and from one another.

 What about the rest of the states?